Easy All Double Crochet Cardigan Crochet Pattern

 · ch 2 does not count as dc

 · This cardigan is made from the top down, raglan style, with turned rows.
-There is some increasing along the inside (after the split for the sleeves) to create the tapered collar.
-The sleeves are added at the end in turned rounds with decreases.
+There is increasing along the inside to create the tapered collar.
+The sleeves are added at the end in turned rounds, with decreasing and a cuff at the bottom.

 · Gauge: 12 dc x 8 rows = 4” x 4”